vatlab/vat-docs/content/Documentation/vtools Commands/compare.md

 for variants `B`, `C` and `D`, `A`, and all four variants for the counts, if we name the four variants as variants `A`, `B`, `C`, and `D`.

-(:toggleexample Examples: Compare two variant tables :) The project has a few variant tables that can be listed by command `vtools show tables`
+<details><summary> Examples: Compare two variant tables </summary> The project has a few variant tables that can be listed by command `vtools show tables`

     % vtools show tables